On the nullspace of split graphs: Unbalanced split graphs

 The concept of swing vertex lies implicitly among several works on split graphs.
 But, as far as we know, the term ``swing'' first appears explicitly in \cite{whitman2020split} (page 8).
 However, there the definition of swing vertex is slightly different: a vertex $w$ is swing in $Sp(K,S)$ if

-Although \eqref{whitman_def_swing} agrees with \eqref{swing_def}, we think there is an issue with \eqref{whitman_def_swing}: it depends on the s-partition.
-To see that, consider the split graph $Sp=abc\approx P_3$ with the s-partitions $(K,S)=(\{a,b\},c)$ and $(K',S')=(a,\{b,c\})$.
+There is an issue with \eqref{whitman_def_swing}: it depends on the s-partition.
+To see that, consider the split graph $Sp=abc\approx P_3$ with the s-partitions $(K,S)=(\{a,b\},c)$ and $(K',S')=(\{b,c\},a)$.
 By our definition, $W(Sp)=\{a,c\}$, which is an invariant of $Sp$.
 However, using \eqref{whitman_def_swing}, we observe that: 1) in $Sp(K,S)$, $a$ is swing but $c$ is not; 2) in $Sp(K',S')$, $c$ is swing but $a$ is not.
 For this reason, we decided to modify \eqref{whitman_def_swing}.
-As we have seen above, this choice allows us to immediately obtain the useful vertex-decomposition \eqref{vertex_tripartition}.
+As we have seen above, this choice allows us to immediately obtain the useful vertex-decomposition \eqref{vertex_tripartition}.\\

+A graph $G$ is called an \textit{NG-graph} if $\chi(G)+\chi(\overline{G})=|G|+1$, where $\chi(G)$ is the chromatic number of $G$.
+In particular, a split graph is NG if and only if it is unbalanced, because $\chi(G)=\omega(G)$ when $G$ is split, and $\alpha(Sp)+\omega(Sp)=|Sp|+1$ when $Sp$ is unbalanced.
+In \cite{nordhausgaddumcheng2016split} the authors study some structural and combinatorial properties of unbalanced split graphs in terms of what they call the $ABC$-partition of $G$, where: